-In the following we assume that $T$ is nondegenerate, since the properties of $b_\pi(T; s)$ can be reduced to the nondegenerate case.
-We give an integral expression of $b_\pi(T; s)$ by following the argument for Siegel series in \cite{Arakawa}-\S 2.
+In the following we assume that $T$ is nondegenerate, since the properties of $b_\pi(T; t)$ can be reduced to the nondegenerate case.
+We give an integral expression of $b_\pi(T; t)$ in a similar argument for Siegel series in \cite{Arakawa}-\S 2.

 We recall the set $\xx_T$ for $T \in \calH_n^{nd}(k')$